Moses Amyraut: Career

 Previous deputies had addressed the king on their bent knees, whereas the representatives of the Catholics had been permitted to stand.
 Amyraut consented to be orator only if the assembly authorized him to stand.
 There was intense resistance.
 Cardinal Richelieu himself, preceded by lesser dignitaries, condescended to visit Amyraut privately, to persuade him to kneel; but Amyraut held resolutely to his point and carried it.
 His "oration" on this occasion, which was immediately published in the French Mercure, remains a striking landmark in the history of French Protestantism.
 During his absence on this matter the assembly debated "whether the Lutherans who desired it, might be admitted into communion with the Reformed Churches of France at the Lord's Table."
 It was decided in the affirmative previous to his return; but he approved with astonishing eloquence, and thereafter was ever in the front rank in maintaining intercommunion between all churches holding the main doctrines of the Reformation.

 Pierre Bayle recounts the title-pages of no fewer than thirty-two books of which Amyraut was the author.
 These show that he took part in all the great controversies on predestination and Arminianism which then so agitated and harassed all Europe.
 Substantially he held fast the Calvinism of his preceptor Cameron; but, like Richard Baxter in England, by his breadth and charity he exposed himself to all manner of misconstruction.
-In 1634 he published his Traité de la predestination, in which he tried to mitigate the harsh features of predestination by his Universalismus hypotheticus.
+In 1634 he published his Traité de la predestination.
+In this book, he tried to mitigate the harsh features of predestination by his Universalismus hypotheticus.
 God, he taught, predestines all men to happiness on condition of their having faith.
 This gave rise to a charge of heresy, of which he was acquitted at the national synod held at Alençon in 1637, and presided over by Benjamin Basnage (1580–1652).
 The charge was brought up again at the national synod of Charenton in 1644, when he was again acquitted.
 A third attack at the synod of Loudun in 1659 met with no better success.
 The university of Saumur became the university of French Protestantism.